Best Food for Siberian Husky

 Siberian Husky Nutritional Profile

-Dietary planning for Siberian Husky starts with understanding this breed's Medium (35-60 lbs) physique and friendly character.
+Start any diet conversation about a Siberian Husky from the physical baseline (Medium (35-60 lbs)) and behavioral baseline (friendly); nutrition choices flow from there.
 Over a 12-14 years lifespan, the right nutrition foundation prevents many common health issues.
 Siberian Husky dogs with very high (2+ hours daily) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 With very high activity demands, Siberian Husky needs protein levels of 30-40% to support muscle recovery and sustained stamina.
 Performance or working-dog formulas are often the best fit.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Siberian Husky to maintain coat health and joint function.

 Life-Stage Feeding Guide for Siberian Husky